Transparency

 Standalone Billing System and Payment Network

 Unlike Visa and Mastercard, which operate as open networks used by various banks, American Express is a closed-loop system, issuing its own cards and handling transactions directly.
-This integrated model allows Amex to offer unified customer service, consistent card policies, and a seamless user experience.
+Our credit card guide demonstrates how this integrated model allows Amex to offer unified customer service, consistent card policies, and a seamless user experience.

 Acceptance in Germany